Laurel Mountain State Park: History

-The park was opened as a private ski area in 1939 by General Richard K. Mellon and the Rolling Rock brewery from nearby Latrobe.
+The park was opened as a private ski area in 1939 by General Richard K. Mellon for his private club.
 It was one of the first ski areas in Pennsylvania and although World War II caused the ski resort to be temporarily closed, in the years following the war, it was the "Ski Capital of Pennsylvania".
 General Mellon leased the land to the state in 1963 and gave it to the state in 1964, when it officially became "Laurel Mountain State Park".

 This state park is a ski resort that closed for business in 2005.
 The ski assets of the park were purchased by Seven Springs Mountain Resort in November 2008 with the goal of reopening the slopes.
 They would be operated under contract with PA-DCNR by the management of Seven Springs.
 Seven Springs signed a 10-year lease with PA-DCNR in November 2009.
 This allows the ski company to move ahead with plans to renovate and reopen the ski slopes.